Fundamental groups of formal Legendrian and horizontal embedding spaces: The core of the proof

 \subsection{Changing the diagram of curves of strict Legendrian immersions.}

-The goal is to create a $2$-square ($2$-disk) in the space of $\LegImm(\R^3)$ such that the bottom of the square is a path in the disk $\D$ satisfying that connects two strict Legendrian immersions through Legendrian embeddings.
-The other three sides of the square will produce a path of strict Legendrian immersions.
-This is the content of Proposition \ref{CreatingLegendrianTangency}.
-Afterwards, we attach the square to the disk $\D$ and we take an open neighborhood of it removing the interior in order to produce a new disk (see Figure \ref{edificio}) in which the curves of strict Legendrian immersions have changed their topology (see Figure \ref{Surgery}).
-Proposition \ref{CreatingSmoothTangency} explains how to do this in the smooth category.
+The goal is to create a $2$--square ($2$--disk) in the space of $\LegImm(\R^3)$ such that the bottom of the square is a path $\gamma^s$ in the disk $\D_G$ whose endpoints are two strict Legendrian immersions $\gamma^0$ and $\gamma^1$.
+Moreover, there exists a finite set of values of the parameter $0< s_1 < \cdots < s_\nu <1$ such that $\gamma^{s_j}$ is also a strict immersed Legendrian.
+The rest of the points $\gamma^s$, $s\in(0,1)\setminus \{ s_1, \ldots, s_{\nu} \}$ are Legendrian embeddings.
+The other three sides of the square will produce a path of strict Legendrian immersions that has the property that the self--intersections points $\hat\gamma^s(t_0)=\hat\gamma^s(t_1)$ form a continuous family.
+In other words, we are constructing a curve of Legendrians that makes the two initial Legendrians live in the same connected component of strict immersions.
+This is the key point and is the content of Proposition \ref{CreatingLegendrianTangency}.
+Afterwards, we play with the result: given an embedded curve in the disk whose ends live in two different connected components in the disk, we find a square transverse to the disk $\D_G$ that creates on the other three sides a curve of strict immersions joining the two strict Legendrian immersions.
+Then, we take a small open neighborhood of it removing the interior in order to produce a new disk (see Figure \ref{edificio}) in which the curves of strict Legendrian immersions have changed their topology (see Figure \ref{Surgery})\footnote{The picture looks like a bypass picture in contact topology, though geometrically it has nothing to do with a bypass.
+Formally, we play the same game: our initial disk plays the formal role of the convex surface, the strict immersions play the formal role of the dividing sets.
+The bypass changes the strict immersions/dividing set combinatorial structure.}.
+Proposition \ref{CreatingSmoothTangency} explains how to build the disk in the smooth category.
 Finally, we just use Theorem \ref{LegendrianAproximation} to conclude in the Legendrian setting.